Eurovision Young Musicians 2008

-Dionysios Grammenos of Greece won the contest, with Finland and Norway placing second and third respectively.
-Grammenos is the first woodwind player to win the competition (previous winners have played piano, violin or cello).
+The winner was clarinetist Dionysis Grammenos representing Greece, with pianist Roope Gröndahl representing Finland placing second, and violinist Eldbjørg Hemsing representing Norway placing third.
+Grammenos is the first woodwind player to win the competition (previous winners have played piano, violin, or cello).
 A new feature in 2008 was the audience prize, voted for by television viewers in the host country via SMS.
-The third prize winning Norwegian violinist Eldbjørg Hemsing was the winner of this public vote.
+Hemsing was the winner of this public vote.

 Location

 The final was held on the opening night of Vienna Festival 2008.

 Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2008 edition of the Eurovision Young Musicians final.
 The Theater an der Wien, a theatre in Vienna, Austria, hosted the semi-final round.

 Format

 Lidia Baich and Christoph Wagner-Trenkwitz were the hosts of the 2008 contest.
 The interval act was Angelika Kirchschlager performing "One Life to Live" alone and "We Dream Together" with the Vienna Boys' Choir.